HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

 ## Results output

 By using the argument `--write_results` followed by `--results_path MYFILE`, you can specify that you want to write the table with the main results in `MYFILE`.
+This will store some summary statistics of the leave out connected sample, the bias-corrected variance components.
+If `do_lincom` is activated, it will also store the results of the inference part, where it regresses second effects (e.g. firm effects) against some covariates.

-## Detailed output
+## Detailed csv output

 You can save all the output details in a CSV file.
-You need to use `--write_detailed_CSV` followed by `--detailed_output_path MYFILE`, where `MYFILE` is the path to the detailed output file.
+You need to use `--write_detailed_csv` followed by `--detailed_csv_path MYFILE`, where `MYFILE` is the path to the detailed output file.

 The detailed output file includes:

 - `observation` : observation identifier in the original dataset that belong to the Leave-out connected set.
 For instance, if the number 3 appears in this vector, it means that the third observation in the original dataset belongs to the leave-out connected set.
+- `first_id_old`: the first identifier of the original dataset corresponding to each observation in `obs` (e.g. worked ids in the leave-out connected set).
+- `second_id_old`: the second identifier of the original dataset corresponding to each observation in `observation` (e.g. firm ids in the leave-out connected set).
-- `first_id`: the first identifier corresponding to each observation in `obs` (e.g. worked ids in the leave-out connected set).
+- - `first_id`: the first identifier computed in the routine corresponding to each observation in `obs` (e.g. worked ids in the leave-out connected set).
+The maximum of this vector corresponds to the number of first effects (e.g. worker fixed effects).
-- `second_id`: the second identifier corresponding to each observation in `observation` (e.g. firm ids in the leave-out connected set).
+- `second_id`: the second identifier computed in the routine corresponding to each observation in `observation` (e.g. firm ids in the leave-out connected set).
+The maximum of this vector corresponds to the number of second effects (e.g. firm fixed effects).
-- `D_alpha`: the fixed effect for the first identifier corresponding to each observation.
+- `Dalpha`: the fixed effect for the first identifier corresponding to each observation.
-- `F_psi`: the fixed effect for the second identifier corresponding to each observation.
+- `Fpsi`: the fixed effect for the second identifier corresponding to each observation.
 - `Pii`: statistical leverage corresponding to each observation in `observation`.
+If the leave out strategy was done at the match level this number is repeated for every observation that belongs to the same match.
 - `Bii_first`: The Bii for the variance of `first_id` effects corresponding to each observation in `observation`.
+If the leave out strategy was done at the match level this number is repeated for every observation that belongs to the same match.
 - `Bii_second`: The Bii for the variance of `second_id` effects corresponding to each observation in `observation`.
+If the leave out strategy was done at the match level this number is repeated for every observation that belongs to the same match.
 - `Bii_cov`: The Bii for the co-variance of `first_id` and `second_id` effects corresponding to each observation in `observation`.
+If the leave out strategy was done at the match level this number is repeated for every observation that belongs to the same match.

 # Typical Executable Workflow (Windows)